 Dream come true

 The Zolder Museum started in March 2012 as an artistic research project; I wanted to create an environment which feels like home for art, artists and viewers, to understand the initial human need for artistic creation and, more importantly, what this creation (art) can do; I called myself the director because I wanted to appropriate the power I felt I lacked as an artist within the art world structure.
 In order to gain deeper understanding for the subject and matter of artistic practice I needed to put myself in a situation through which I can simulate the existing social arrangement the art world is based upon and observe and direct its development and growth.

-The Zolder Museum is a movement of ideas as much as it is the physical space; it is an attitude towards artistic creation and life as much as it is an art institution.
-As a founder and a director of The Zolder Museum, whose artistic practice is being the director of a self-made museum, I think of the Zolder Museum as a meeting space directed by one continuous thought/question: how do we contribute to the existing social environment seen and defined as reality?
+The Zolder Museum is a movement of ideas as much as it was the physical space; it is an attitude towards artistic creation and life as much as it was an art institution.
+As a founder and a director of The Zolder Museum, whose artistic practice included being the director of a self-made museum, I think of the Zolder Museum as a meeting space directed by one continuous thought/question: how do we contribute to the existing social environment seen and defined as reality?
 Can art effect the betterment of that reality?
 Can it create the reality?
 If it can, what kind of reality is necessary to be created?
 These questions are asked in the silence of my own heart and working on finding out answers is both, part of my professional activity as an artist and a personal life-long journey.

 My main interest lies in the creative art, rather than in critical art (what art can create- not what it can criticize).
 If used properly rather than abused, art can create a space, a field of immanence on which higher state of awareness can occur.
 Focusing on the potential artistic practice contains and accumulating practical knowledge of ways this potential can be used are my main artistic and personal concerns.